The COVID Symptom Study was created by doctors and scientists working in partnership with ZOE – a health science company.

 Yes.
-We have included new questions about previous exposure to COVID for new users, including any symptoms that you experienced before you started reporting with the app, and when you first experienced these symptoms.
+We have included new questions about previous exposure to COVID for new users only, including any symptoms that you experienced before you started reporting with the app, and when you experienced these symptoms.
 Please ensure that your app is updated to the latest version in order to do this.

 Sharing your symptoms with others is not currently possible.
 We may make this feature available in future, but as a small, not for profit team we appreciate your patience.

 No one under 18 is able to use our app directly.
 However, as the parent or legal guardian of a child you may report on their behalf by adding them as an additional profile, provided that you follow the appropriate consent process as outlined in the app.